mvolkmann/blog/src/python/python-compared-to-js.md

 | create partial                                                      | `const newFn = fnName.bind(thisArg, arg1, arg2, ...)`        | `from functools import partial`<br>`newFn = partial(fn, arg1, arg2, ...)`                                        |
 | call                                                                | `fnName.call(thisArg, arg1, arg2, ...)`                      | `method(obj, arg1, arg2, ...)`                                                                                   |
 | apply                                                               | `fnName.apply(thisArg, argArray)`                            | `method(obj, *argList)`                                                                                          |

-In Python:

-- Function parameters with a default value must follows those without one.
-- Function parameters that do not begin with `*` or `**` are positional.
-- Function parameters that have a default value can be specified with a positional or named argument.
-- The `partial` function can only be used on functions, not methods of a class.

 ## Classes